sign-in-canada/bdd-tests/README.md

 In a CLI, run `npm run test`

-Use other CSP buttons than DEV3 with an environmental variable, for example, `CSP_HOST="DEV 4 - Naeem" npm run test`

 ## Run simulated DEV3 CDP

 1. In a cli, run `npm run sim-dev3`
-2. In another CLI, run `CSP_HOST="_local" npm run test`

 ## Login tests